rach7777/monax-may/erisindustries.com_landingpage.md

 Unlike existing alternatives, a single Thelonious client is all that is required in order to participate in and interact with any Thelonious blockchain and other blockchains, such as Ethereum or Bitcoin (functionality for which is included out of the box).

 ##Demonstrator applications

+We have already built a number of demonstrator applications for the Thelonious system.
+These include:

 **2gather**
 **shittyplace**